Pet Dogs in U.S. Households

 your wounds.
 You should also be aware of the signs of infection: pain, redness,

 swelling, and pus.
-In some cases, the site of the infection may feel warm to
+In some cases, the site of the disease may feel warm to

 the touch.
 If you see any of these symptoms, contact a medical professional